raghavbhasin97/jTunes-Player/README.md

 Error Logging
 -------------

-All exceptions and basic operations are tracked by the `ErrorLog` class object, which has the task of creating a lof file that may help debugging bugs.
+All exceptions and basic operations are tracked by the `ErrorLog` class object, which has the task of creating a log file that may help in debugging bugs.
 This file is saved along with other data files in `.jTunes folder`.